peristron/signalfoundry_v3/README.md

 <details>
 <summary><strong>Trends or comparisons do not appear</strong></summary>

-Scan a CSV individually and select valid date and category columns.
+Scan a CSV or Excel file individually and select valid date and category columns.
 Trends require parseable dates; contrastive analysis requires at least two categories.

 </details>